JonathanMoreno14/Calculator-App-Xamarin-Android/README.md

 ####Android Emulator

 Similar to Andriod Studio and Eclipse, Xamarin has a version of an [Android Emulator](https://xamarin.com/android-player) that you can utilize for your development.

+##Addendum
+####Computations
+Computations for this basic calculator application are simplistic that they can be done with other object-oriented programming languages.

+The computation consist of the user input in a form of a string the input is then converted to a specific (Data Type)[] most if not all object-oriented programming languages have these specific data types **double**, **int**, **long** ...etc each programming language has special methods for converting integers and strings ; vice versa.
+Once the strings have been been converted to the specific data type then you can compute the numbers and finally depending on the result you can converted back to string

+####C Sharp